MarcoMassetti/Mero-SoC/README.md

 The simulation flow will:
 - Check that the prerequisites are met
 - Create an `obj` directory under the top directory of the project, where all the auto-generated files will be stored
-- Compile all the design and testbench files
+- Compile all the design and testbench files (choosing between Icarus Verilog and QuestaSim can be done with the `SIMULATOR` variable in `base.mk` makefile)
 - Compile the C program
 - Execute the program using Ripes
 - Run the hardware simulation